damithsj/IFSCloud-Postman-Trace-Visualizer/README.md

 - **Filter based on log level** - You can filter messages based on category (TRACE, INFORMATION, DEBUG)

 ### Contribute
 There are many response visualization possibilities with Postman.
-Tryout your own and create an issue if you would like it to be published!
+Tryout your own and/or create an [issue](https://github.com/damithsj/IFSCloud-Postman-Trace-Visualizer/issues) if you would like it to be published!